 We analyse all aspects of education economics at secondary level, ranging from the determinants of undertaking academic or vocational qualifications and the impact of qualification attainment on progression and labour market outcomes to school funding issues and the evaluation of national programmes.
 We have delivered in depth analyses to schools, mission groups and central government departments.

-London Economics offers a solid understanding of the economics of space, expertise in economic analysis and best practice industry knowledge to provide independent analysis and innovative decision-making tools to guide decision-makers in this most challenging of operating environments.
+Combining a solid understanding of the economics of space, expertise in economic analysis and best practice industry knowledge, our Space team provides independent analysis and innovative decision-making tools to guide decision-makers in this most challenging of operating environments

 We help companies understand how customers make decisions and how to improve customer outcomes using the latest insights from behavioural economics.